menu

 Overview

 Sodus Point is a tiny village located in the state of New York.
 With a population of 823 people and just one neighborhood, Sodus Point is the 797th largest community in New York.
-Sodus Point has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.
+Sodus Point has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

 Occupations and Workforce